astral-fate/font-and-line-details-/README.md

-but it needs more atturbutes, so
+but it needs more atturbutes, so:

         g2.drawstring(StringLine, 0,0);